Siblings need to have a good relationship because they are the only people in the world who grow up with you and can be lifelong friends and support.

 Forcing apologies is not a helpful way to get children to have emotional awareness.
 Instead, have the disrespected child use their words to describe how they felt can help their sibling develop empathy.
 This might result in the offending child apologizing naturally.

-Children can develop a solid bond through teamwork.
-A fun way to get your children to work toward a common goal is to use cooperative games.
+Children can develop a solid bonds through teamwork.
+Using cooperative games is a fun way to get your children to work toward a common goal.
 These games are where all the players have to work together to win the game.

-You can take that same idea and create an activity that your children need to work together to complete.
-Sometimes we use this to do a big piece of cooperative art or a marble maze.
+You can take that same idea and create an activity your children need to work together to complete.
+Sometimes we use this to do a big cooperative art or a marble maze.

 Teach your children to accept and value each other no matter how different they are